 What is a gaming PC?

-Traditional desktops PCs with higher spec tech than you get in an average PC – enabling you to play demanding games.
+Traditional desktop PCs with a gaming processor that gives you extra graphics power – enabling you to play demanding games.

 With a gaming PC you can enjoy…

-- Smooth gameplay at 60 frames per second in Full HD with high-end NVIDIA GTX graphics
+- Smooth gameplay at 60 frames per second in Full HD with high-end NVIDIA GeForce GTX graphics

-- Push your PC to its limits without overheating with innovative cooling technology
+- Pushing your PC to its limits without overheating it, thanks to innovative cooling technology

-- Much faster load times of your games with lightning quick SSD or solid state drive storage
+- Much faster load times of your games with lightning quick SSD (solid-state drive) storage

 8 reasons to choose a gaming PC